Higher-order approximation for uncertainty quantification in time series analysis: Confidence intervals

-In this section, we focus on how to utilize the higher-order approximation of the empirical process for the construction of confidence regions.
-To begin with, we determine confidence bands for values of the marginal distribution $F(x)$ of a time series $X_1, \ldots, X_N$ following Model \ref{model}.
-The confidence bands are based on the empirical analogue $F_N(x):=\frac{1}{N}\sum_{n=1}^N \1_{\left\{X_n\leq x\right\}}$ of $F(x)$; see Section \ref{se:CImarginal}.
+In this section, we focus on how to utilize higher-order approximations of the empirical process for the construction of confidence intervals.
+To begin with, we determine confidence intervals for values of the marginal distribution $F$ of a time series $X_1, \ldots, X_N$ following Model \ref{model}.
+The confidence intervals are based on the empirical analogue $F_N(x):=\frac{1}{N}\sum_{n=1}^N \1_{\left\{X_n\leq x\right\}}$ of $F(x)$; see Section \ref{se:CImarginal}.
 Following this, we derive confidence intervals for quantiles of the marginal distribution; see Section \ref{se:CIquantiles}.
 Section \ref{se:CI_Discussion} provides a comparative discussion.

-First and foremost, we are interested in how well these confidence regions approximate optimal confidence region.
-For this, note that the goodness of confidence regions can be assessed on the basis of the following two criteria: \begin{enumerate}[start=1,label={C\arabic*:}] \item A high coverage probability, i.e. the probability that the true value of the estimated quantity lies in the considered confidence region should be high. \item A small area covered by the confidence region. \end{enumerate} Based on these criteria we aim to compare the confidence regions derived from higher-order approximations of the empirical process to confidence regions that result from the asymptotic distribution of $F_N(x)$.
-Therefore, we will first rephrase how to compute the asymptotic confidence regions and then move on to introducing our approach to derive confidence regions.
+First and foremost, we are interested in how well these confidence intervals approximate optimal confidence intervals.
+For this, note that the goodness of confidence intervals can be assessed on the basis of the following two criteria: \begin{enumerate}[start=1,label={C\arabic*:}] \item A high coverage probability, i.e., the probability that the true value of the estimated quantity lies in the considered confidence interval should be high. \item A short length of the confidence interval. \end{enumerate} Based on these criteria we aim to compare the confidence intervals derived from higher-order approximations of the empirical process to confidence intervals that result from the asymptotic distribution of $F_N(x)$.
+Therefore, we will first rephrase how to compute the asymptotic confidence intervals and then move on to introducing our approach to derive confidence intervals.

 For ease of computations, we base all analysis on the assumption that we are given a subordinated Gaussian time series $X_n=G(\xi_n)$, $n=1, \ldots, N$, resulting from a strictly monotone function $G$.
 In this case, the Hermite rank $r$ equals $1$ and the Hermite coefficients $\widetilde{c}_l(x)$ can be determined analytically.
 In particular, it holds that